Researchers

 Alexandre Bonaldo

 Alex is a taxonomist working primarily on the Neotropical fauna.
-Currently he collaborating on projects on the taxonomy of selected Afrotropical Corinnidae.
+Currently he collaborating on projects on the taxonomy of selected Afrotropical Corinnidae and Miturgidae.

 Further information